russellmcdonell/DecisionCentral/flask/flaskREADME.md

   - creates an OpenAPI specification for the the API associated with this decision service
     - It will be displayed as a web page, but it can also be downloaded and imported to Postman/Swagger etc.

-DecisionCentral listens for http requests on port 7777 by default.
-The -p portNo option lets you assign a different port.
-However, DecisionCental can also be run in a container (it uses no disk storage - see the dockerfile) and you can use containter port mapping to map your desired port to 7777.
+The Flask version of DecisionCentral listens for http requests on port 5000 by default.

-DecisionCentral can be run locally (see -h option for details).
-However can also be run in a container - dockerfile can be used to build a Docker image
+The Flask version DecisionCentral can be run locally ($ python3 DecisionCentral.py) However can also be run in a container - dockerfile can be used to build a Docker image
-\$ docker build -t decisioncentral:0.0.1 .
+\$ docker build -t flaskdecisioncentral:0.0.1 .
 And run under Docker Desktop
-\$ docker run --name dockercentral -p 7777:7777 -d decisioncentral:0.0.1
+\$ docker run --name flaskdockercentral -p 5000:5000 -d flaskdecisioncentral:0.0.1

-There is a flask version of DecisionCentral

-questioner.py is a client that calls a specified Decision Central API, passing data from questions.csv and storing the decisions in answers.csv

 DecisionCentral is not, of itself, a production product.
 You use pyDMNrules to build those.
 It is intended for use at Hackathons and Connectathons; anywhere you need a complex decision service created quickly and easily.